tek/hix/readme.md

 # Basic usage

-The main service provided by Hix is the construction of a set of [flake] outputs with useful functionality for Haskell development.
+The primary functionality provided by Hix is the construction of a set of [flake] outputs with useful utilities for Haskell development.
 A flake is an organizational unit for *nix* projects that usually corresponds to a repository.
 It is configured in the file `flake.nix`, residing at the project's root directory, by defining a set of inputs